CRABAPPLES: A TREE FOR ALL SEASONS

 I don’t have any sun in my garden.
 Do you have recommendations for flowers that do well in the shade?

-While most of the cut flower varieties we offer in our shop need at least 6 to 8 hours of full sun each day to thrive, there are a handful of varieties (that can be grown from seed) that are suitable for some degree of shade.
+While most cut flower varieties need at least 6 to 8 hours of full sun each day to thrive, there are a handful of varieties (that can be grown from seed) that are suitable for some degree of shade.
 You can find the list here.
 There are also some wonderful perennials that you might want to consider including, astilbe, astrantia, bleeding heart, columbine, ferns, hellebores, heuchera, Japanese anemones, lady’s mantle, and Solomon’s seal.

 For a full list of our favorite domestic and international seed companies, be sure to read our blog post Floret’s Favorite Specialty Seed Sources